codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/codeporting-translator-cs2cpp-configuration-file/configuration-file-options.md

 ### abort_on_error ###

-States whether the translating application should abort execution if any error is encountered.
+States whether the translator should abort execution if any error is encountered.
 Normally, some errors are not fatal.

 | Allowed value | Meaning
 ---| ---|